hygorchristian/hcli/docs/commands.md

-# Command Reference for zygor-cli
+# Command Reference for hcli

 TODO: Add your command reference here